http-preload/preload-middleware/README.md

   whether to watch the manifest file and hot reload

-+ `index`:string default `"index.html"`
++ `index`:string default `"index.html"` (only for local-web-server)

   should be same as serve-index, or koa-static

 + `prefersEarlyHints`:boolean default `false`

   if configured to be `true`, and user-agent supports 103 Early Hints, then links will be sent with status 103.
+  Note: Chrome doesn't yet support 103 Early Hints over HTTP/2, see https://issues.chromium.org/issues/40496584